Taysiabee/readme-popsicle/readme.md

 **C**) SO what you are saying is **IF** there is a timer options and **IF** Progress bar is true...
 DO the following inside the function.

 		- EX: let progressBar = document.createElement("div")

 *this is creating the progress bar div.*

-Now appendChild to place this progress bar **INSIDE** the popup wam div you created.
+Now appendChild to place this progress bar **INSIDE** the popup wam div you created before.

 		wham.appendChild(progressBar)

+**D**) Now that you have created a div progress bar and placed it inside of thr wham div you can style it!

+		- EX: progressBar.style.whateverStyle

+**E**) YOU ARENT FINISHED YET!
+Don't forget about your timer!
+After you have styled your progress bar right underneath your styles add the setTimeout function.

+		- EX: setTimeout(function(){

+			}, )